Become one of Harvest Nation’s founding customers!

-If you are interested in pre-registering as a customer, please email Dani Pieratos at: email@example.com Or call her at: 978-906-4070.
+If you are interested in pre-registering as a customer, please complete the form available here, or by cutting and pasting this link: https://bit.ly/2XzCrTY into your web browser.
+You can also email Dani Pieratos at: [email protected] Or call her at: 978-906-4070.
 You can also contact Dani for more ways to become involved with Harvest Nation.

-The project has three components for investigation: Market (community building), Technical (prototyping and farming), and Financial (business development), which will be completed in four research phases: Phase 1: Market & Technical Research; Phase 2: Market & Technical Data Collection; Phase 3: Market & Technical Analysis; Phase 4: Financial Analysis.
+The project had three components for investigation: Market (community building), Technical (prototyping and farming), and Financial (business development), which will was completed in four phases.

 Semi-Finalist in MN Cup 2019 Competition / Impact Ventures Division